sajari/sdk-dotnet/docs/RecordsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new RecordsApi(config);
-            var collectionId = collectionId_example;  // string | The collection that contains the record to update, e.g. `my-collection`. var updateRecordRequest = new UpdateRecordRequest(); // UpdateRecordRequest |
+            var collectionId = "collectionId_example";  // string | The collection that contains the record to update, e.g. `my-collection`. var updateRecordRequest = new UpdateRecordRequest(); // UpdateRecordRequest |

             try